$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Nomenclature

-The ASM is only computationally tractable if there are limited changes of the active set.
-This is usually the case for slowly developing robot problems (from a control rate perspective) and can be especially leveraged by warm starting the active set $\mathcal{A}^{(i)}$ of the current control iteration $i$ with the active set $\mathcal{A}^{(i-1)}$ of the previous control iteration $i-1$~\cite{gill1986lssol}.
-However, in robotic real-time control there are cases where large shifts of the active set occur like in instances close to contact shifting or oscillations in case of numerical instabilities due to ill-posed constraint matrices.
-In these cases the convergence rate of the ASM may be exponential in the number of constraints as all possible active-set combinations need to be explored~\cite{Rao1998}.
-In the robotics control case this may occur in the presence of kinematic or algorithmic singularities~\cite{Chiaverini1997} (an efficient way of resolving such singularities in the kinematic and dynamic hierarchical control case has been proposed in~\cite{pfeiffer2018,pfeiffer2020}).
-Numerical issues like cycling can further increase the number of active set iterations such that it becomes intractable for real-time robot control.
-While methods mitigating such effects like decomposition updates~\cite{hammarling2008} and cycling handling~\cite{gill1989} exist, they might not be enough to make up for the possibly large number of active set iterations until convergence~\cite{pfeiffer2020}.
+ASM based solvers are most efficient on problems with limited changes of the active-set between HLSP problem instances.
+This is usually the case for parametric problems like robot control scenarios where the problem variables evolve slowly.
+In this case the ASM can be warm started by setting the active set of the current problem with the active set from the previous one~\citep{gill1986lssol}.
+However, in robot real-time control there are cases where large shifts of the active set occur, for example in instances close to contact shifting or oscillations in case of numerical instabilities due to ill-posed constraint matrices~\citep{pfeiffer2018,pfeiffer2023}.
+In these cases the number of iterations of the ASM may be exponential in the number of constraints as all possible active-set combinations need to be explored~\citep{Rao1998}.
+Numerical issues like cycling (repeated activation and deactivation of the same constraint) can further increase the number of active set iterations such that it becomes impractical for real-time robot control.
+While methods mitigating such effects like decomposition updates~\citep{hammarling2008} and cycling handling~\citep{gill1989} exist, they might not be enough to make up for the possibly large number of active set iterations until convergence~\citep{pfeiffer2023}.